Work with Me

 This means I offer:

-• Empathy: I try to strive to understand your experience through deep listening
+• Empathy: I use deep listening to understand your experience

 • Authenticity: I offer a genuine, human presence in the room